top of page

 About CCGlobal

-CCGlobal is a Washington D.C. based social impact consultancy that develops campaigns and initiatives to strengthen economic, cultural, and social ties between the United States and the rest of the world.
+CCGlobal is a Washington D.C. based social impact consultancy that develops campaigns and initiatives to strengthen economic, cultural, and social ties between the United States and other countries.
 We do this by harnessing the collective engagement of institutional and individual game changers around seminal issues and trends shaping our world.

 About Our Founder